kurealnum/Mini-Workflows/README.md

 ## Learn by doing, not by looking
 I'm a firm believer in this concept, and if you're reading this, it's likely that you are too.
 You can read documentation all you want, grind out W3 Schools tutorials, but until you sit down and push yourself through something that you didn't do yesterday, you're not really "learning".
 Even if you're taking notes, or copying the tutorial down into your own editor, I still don't think it equates to actually doing something.
 Learning is hard, and while repetition can help, actually challenging yourself will really do the trick.

 However, a major problem comes with said concept.
 That problem being projects; i.e. what projects to do, when, and where.
 In my opinion (*please remember that I'm 16*), beginners struggle with this the most, because there's no prior experience to help guide you into a new language or framework.
 However when you take someone who already knows concepts and 1 or 2 languages, the entire dynamic of the whole process changes.
 You already have a foothold to step on, and leap into that.
-I think this flows somewhat nicely into the next topic, Tutorial Hell (I'll get to that tomorrow, this might still be here next commit lol)
+I think this flows somewhat nicely into the next topic, Tutorial Hell.

+## Tutorial Hell
+I think tutorials are both a blessing and a curse.
+On one hand, it can be quite a pain to struggle through the basics of a language without some guiding you, but on the other hand, you could _(and probably will!)_ become very dependent on them.
+I feel like it's very easy for you to get sucked into an "easy" way of doing things, and not taking the time to struggle through projects/bugs on your own.

+Once in, Tutorial Hell is a hard thing to get out of.
+As I partially mentioned, it feels a lot better to understand a topic immediately, rather than really putting in the effort to have a deeper and more permanent understanding of it.
+(TODO: Finish this part)

 ## Closing thoughts
 Take everything I and others say with a grain of salt.
 Figure out what works for you.
 Ideas like this shouldn't be all encompassing, but just an idea, in a sea of other ideas.